buy22/CS511_MP_TEAM1/README.md

 # CS511_MP_TEAM1

-Make sure modules such as mongoDB and mysql.connector are installed, if not install them using pip.
+Make sure modules such as mongoDB, neo4j, pandas, sqlalchemy, mysql.connector, etc. are installed, if not install them using pip.

 First set up the databases.